mihai-ignat/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

 ```
 - Build without Secure element (_chip_with_se05x=0_) and with tinycrypt enabled (_mbedtls_use_tinycrypt=true_).

 After running the patch_tinycrypt.sh script, the tinycrypt ecc operations are enabled.
-However, if needed, they can be disabled from the config file _third_party/openthread/repo/third_party/mbedtls/mbedtls-config.h_ by commenting the defines MBEDTLS_USE_TINYCRYPT and MBEDTLS_OPTIMIZE_TINYCRYPT_ASM.
+To disable them, simply build without _mbedtls_use_tinycrypt=true_.